 Nitrogen

-UVA's goal is to reduce nitrogen emissions by 30% relative to 2010 levels by 2030.
+UVA's goal is to reduce nitrogen losses to the environment by 30% relative to 2010 levels by 2030.

 UVA is home to leading-edge nitrogen research that looks at impacts, causes and reduction strategies for reactive nitrogen.